Meir Weinstein: George Galloway

 In 2009, Weinstein's JDL issued an "open letter" to the Canadian government calling for the British politician George Galloway to be barred from entering Canada.
 The government did so and Weinstein appeared on Britain's Channel 4 News to debate with Galloway over the issue.
 During the interview, Weinstein accused Galloway of being a "proxy agent" of Hamas and Hezbollah.
 When Galloway stated that he would be speaking in Canada through "other means", electronic if necessary, Weinstein threatened that "we will see to it that the Canadian government will be monitoring every individual and organization that will have anything to do with it" and that he and the JDL "will be looking into these organizations that invited him… their links to terror groups as well" and that he will "see to it that the Canadian Government will be monitoring every individual and organization that has anything to do with George Galloway".
-CBC pointed out, that Meir Weinstein himself was a spokesperson of the Kach Party in 1994 despite the Kach Party being on Canada's branded list of terrorist organizations.
-Weinstein denied that he ever was a member of the Kach party or Kahane Chai, insisting he was just the spokesman.

 "Death to the Arabs"

 On April 3, 2009, CBC Radio's The World Report carried a profile on Weinstein which asserted that a link was discovered on Weinstein's Facebook page to a chat group called "Death to Arabs".
-Weinstein told CBC the link had been sent to him in Hebrew and he added it not knowing what it said.
+Weinstein, who does not speak Hebrew, told CBC the link had been sent to him in Hebrew and he added it not knowing what it said.